 I was born and raised in the heart of Canada’s rural tobacco country in Norfolk County in southern Ontario.
 My undergraduate studies were in Psychology (with a minor in Biology) at McMaster University in Hamilton, Ontario.
 My graduate studies were in Psychology at the University of Lethbridge in Lethbridge, Alberta.
 I defended my doctoral dissertation with great distinction in December 2010, and was formally awarded my Ph.D. in May 2011.
 I received the Governor General’s Academic Gold Medal for my doctoral work (one of the highest academic honours in Canada).

-From 2011-2012 I was a postdoctoral research fellow in the Department of Psychology (in Applied Social Psychology) at the University of Guelph.
+From 2011-2012 I was a postdoctoral research fellow in the Department of Psychology (in the Applied Social Psychology and Industrial/Organizational Psychology areas) at the University of Guelph.
 I was externally funded by fellowships from NSERC and the Ontario Problem Gambling Research Centre.
-I started as an Assistant Professor at the Hill/Levene Schools of Business at the University of Regina in November 2012.
+I started as an Assistant Professor at the Hill/Levene Schools of Business at the University of Regina in November 2012, and received tenure (and promotion to Associate Professor) in July 2017.
 I am also cross-appointed as an Associate Member of the Department of Psychology.

 Outside of the ivory tower, I spend time socializing with my wife and friends with classic cocktails, a very large collection of European-style strategy board games, and music.
 I am also a (marginally accomplished) drummer.
 I have been a member of several different bands over the last few years, playing funk/dance, psychedelic rock, and alternative/folk music at various live shows.
 I recorded an album with my grad-school era alternative/folk/pop band, The Record Holder, which is available on iTunes and Spotify.